zeta-dev/zetcore/README.md

 Zetcore
 =======

+*Note:*
+This version of zetcore is in beta.
+Use with care, and check back for frequent updates.

 A pure, powerful core for your zetacoin project.

 Zetcore is a complete, native interface to the Zetacoin network, and provides the core functionality needed to develop apps for zetacoin.
 Zetcore is forked from [Bitcore](https://github.com/bitpay/bitcore), a Bitcoin library.